Admissions & Enrollment Options

 Guided Study is an additional education service made available on Tuesdays, Thursdays and Fridays for those students who need to work with a teacher for the completion of all practical work, assessments, and projects.

 Guided Study provides the opportunity to be on campus 3, 4, or all 5 days.
 Space is limited.

 Parents may opt to have their children take courses other than those offered on campus including courses taught at home, tutored courses, virtual courses, and apprenticeship opportunities.
 With approved curriculum and documentation of content mastery and grades, these courses can be listed on a student's transcript and become part of their academic record.

-Students who receive state scholarships cannot incorporate any home schooled courses into their academic plan.
+Students who receive state scholarships cannot use scholarship dollars to pay for off-campus courses.
 FTC students can take up to 2 FLVS courses annually.